zeus-volkov-systems/messageapi/DeveloperWorkLog.md

 #### Status - Completed Successfully

 Resolution - This feature was implemented as described below.
 All conditions originate from the global conditions map.
-In publisher sessions, the request now gets a complete copy of the conditions, as well as each record.
+In default sessions, the request now gets a complete copy of the conditions, as well as each record.
 If initial conditions are set, they are kept in the request set of conditions.
 Any initial conditions that are set are wiped from individual records - if the values are set independently, they will be honored for that record.
 When a request is submitted, conditions valued on individual records will filter records as before - in new behavior, request-wide records are  applied to all records being parsed/factored into different containers - ie, records must satistfy the conditions specified on a contained to be added to that container.
 Currently, only collection containers allow specified conditions.
 This is due to the ability of transformations for arbitrary fieldset modification, including addition of fields that are not specified on the global fieldset schema.

 *Author: Ryan Berkheimer*